 We were seeking to raise funds for a bridge round and had several conversations with individual investors as well as funds.
 One of the fund managers passed on the opportunity due to the fact that it didn’t meet their investment criteria, but forwarded our information over to CP3 Investment group.
 After having conversation with Chris’ team, they decided to invest in our company.
 Chris has investments in a number of companies that play in our space and it creates some great synergies.
 We also have consulted with CJ Paul as we look to expand our distribution.

 John Scipio, CEO - John (pictured left) is a former Nike executive who served various leadership roles across a 25-year career.
 His last role was as the senior sales director, managing Nike’s $2 billion City Specialty channel; he also managed the $70 million eastern region of Nike’s Team Sales channel, which included SV Sports.

-Jason Lutz, President - As CEO of Villa, Jason (pictured middle) took his parents’ sporting goods store and turned it into one of the most influential lifestyle footwear and apparel retailers in the U.S. During his time with Villa, the retailer gained the distinction as one of Nike’s T-11 City Specialty accounts while growing to more than 125 locations and $250 million in revenue.
+Jason Lutz, President - As CEO of Villa, Jason (pictured right) took his parents’ sporting goods store and turned it into one of the most influential lifestyle footwear and apparel retailers in the U.S. During his time with Villa, the retailer gained the distinction as one of Nike’s T-11 City Specialty accounts while growing to more than 125 locations and $250 million in revenue.

 SV Sports is one of the very few minority-owned businesses in team sports and sporting goods retail.
 Why do you think that is and how are you addressing that?